security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-Places are often organized hierarchically in political systems, a feature that passes into geographical information system.
-At the top, there is usually the international boundary and capital city; beneath this, there are sub-national divisions like states or provinces, and regional capitals, followed by districts, counties, municipalities, towns, suburbs, wards and so on.
-Different states have different ways of describing these political and administrative divisions, but they are largely hierarchical.
-Knowing the level(s) at which a location sits in the overall hierarchy provides a useful way to group and understand locations; it can tell us important things about political and administrative authority, governance and elections, and also security force jurisdictions and organizational structures.
+In every country, places are organized hierarchically based on their political significance, population and other factors.
+This feature passes into geographical information systems.
+At the top of the hierarchy rests the international boundary and capital city of a country; beneath this, there are sub-national divisions like states or provinces, and regional capitals, followed by districts, counties, municipalities, towns, suburbs, wards and so on.
+Different countries have different ways of describing these political and administrative divisions, but they are largely hierarchical and can be cross-compared.
+Knowing the level(s) at which a Location sits in the overall hierarchy provides us with a useful way to group and understand Locations; it can tell us important things about political and administrative authority, governance and elections, as well as security force jurisdictions and organizational structures.

-The field ``location:admin_level`` is drawn from Open Street Map, which has a `comprehensive table <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__ that matches the divisions that exist in every state to a single ranking scheme from ``2`` (international border) to ``10`` (small villages and communities).
-Some countries have defined a level ``11``, but we do not use this.
+The field ``location:admin_level`` is drawn from OpenStreetMap, which has a `comprehensive table <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__ that matches the divisions that exist in every state to a single ranking scheme from ``2`` (international border) to ``10`` (small villages and communities).
+Some countries have defined a level ``11`` division, but we do not use this.
 Not all levels are present in every country: for example, Mexico does not define a level 3 administrative area.

 The data in ``location:admin_level`` and the other "admin_level" fields are automatically populated using a script that queries the OSM Overpass API.
 The Staff Researcher does not do this manually.